WICG/display-locking/README.md

 Three new features are proposed:

-1. A new `subtree-visibility` CSS property.
+1. A new `content-visibility` CSS property.
   This property controls whether DOM subtrees affected by the property are invisible to painting/hit testing.
 This is the mechanism by which rendering work can be avoided.
-Some values of `subtree-visibility` allow the user-agent to automatically manage whether subtrees affected are rendered or not.
+Some values of `content-visibility` allow the user-agent to automatically manage whether subtrees affected are rendered or not.
 Other values give the developer complete control of subtree rendering.
 Note that the names of the tokens are being [discussed](https://github.com/WICG/display-locking/issues/110).
   However, the brief description of the tokens is below:
-    * `subtree-visibility: auto`: this configuration allows the user-agent to automatically manage whether content is invisible to rendering/hit testing or not.
+    * `content-visibility: auto`: this configuration allows the user-agent to automatically manage whether content is invisible to rendering/hit testing or not.
-    * `subtree-visibility: hidden`: this configuration gives the developer complete control of when the subtree is rendered.
+    * `content-visibility: hidden`: this configuration gives the developer complete control of when the subtree is rendered.
 Neither the user-agent nor its features should need to process or render the subtree.
-    * `subtree-visibility: hidden-matchable`: this configuration allows the developer to control rendering, but it allows user-agent features such as find-in-page to process the subtrees and fire the activation event (described below).
+    * `content-visibility: hidden-matchable`: this configuration allows the developer to control rendering, but it allows user-agent features such as find-in-page to process the subtrees and fire the activation event (described below).